open-xchange/appsuite-middleware/documentation/docu/components/report_client.md

     -f,--savereport                                   Save the report as JSON String instead of sending it -b,--showaccesscombination <showaccesscombination>  Show access combination for bitmask -e,--run-appsuite-report                          Schedule an appsuite style report.
 Will print out the reports UUID or, if a report is being generated, the UUID of the pending report
     -t,--report-type <report-type>                    The type of the report to run.
 Leave this off for the 'default' report.
-'Known reports next to 'default': 'extended', 'oscs-extended' Enables additional options, as listed below (provisioning-bundels needed)
+'Known reports next to 'default': 'extended', 'oxaas-extended' Enables additional options, as listed below (provisioning-bundels needed)
     --inspect-appsuite-reports                     	  Prints information about currently running reports --cancel-appsuite-reports                      	  Cancels pending reports
     -g,--get-appsuite-report                          Retrieve the report that was generated, can (and should) be combined with the options for sending, displaying or saving the report